yearn/yearn-vaults-v3/TECH_SPEC.md

 This will also give the EMERGENCY_MANAGER the DEBT_MANAGER roles as well so funds can start to be returned from the strategies

 ## Strategy Minimum API
-Strategies are completely independent smart contracts that can be implemented following the proposed template or in any other way.
+Strategies are completely independent smart contracts that can be implemented following the [Tokenized Strategy](https://github.com/yearn/tokenized-strategy) template or in any other way.

 In any case, to be compatible with the vault, they need to implement the following functions, which are a subset of ERC4626 vaults:
 - asset(): view returning underlying asset
 - totalAssets(): view returning current amount of assets.
 It can include rewards valued in `asset` ¡
 - maxDeposit(address): view returning the amount max that the strategy can take safely
 - deposit(assets, receiver): deposits `assets` amount of tokens into the strategy. it can be restricted to vault only or be open
-- maxWithdraw(address): view returning how many asset can the vault take from the vault at any given point in time
-- withdraw(assets, receiver, owner): withdraws `assets` amount of tokens from the strategy
 - redeem(shares, receiver, owner): redeems `shares` of the strategy for the underlying asset.
 - balanceOf(address): return the number of shares of the strategy that the address has
-- convertToAssets(shares: uint256): Converts `shares` into the corresponding amount of asset.
+- convertToAssets(shares): Converts `shares` into the corresponding amount of asset.
-- convertToShares(assets: uint256): Converts `assets` into the corresponding amount of shares.
+- convertToShares(assets): Converts `assets` into the corresponding amount of shares.
-- previewWithdraw(assets: uint256): Converst `assets` into the corresponding amount of shares rounding up.
+- previewWithdraw(assets): Converts `assets` into the corresponding amount of shares rounding up.
+- maxRedeem(owner): return the max amount of shares that `owner` can redeem.

 This means that the vault can deposit into any ERC4626 vault but also that a non-compliant strategy can be implemented provided that these functions have been implemented (even in a non ERC4626 compliant way).